There is no evidence whatsoever that Boris Johnson ‘shares your anger’ | Tom Peck

 He is the prime minister.
 The rules and restrictions around Covid are ultimately set by him.
 And he has, by his own admission, been assured by people he employs that no Covid rules have been broken.
 It was illegal, last December, to have any kind of office Christmas party, even in an office in which people are working together.
 But he, the actual prime minister, has been assured that whatever happened was within the rules, even though if anything at all happened then it can’t be.
 And the prime minister, believed those assurances.
 He believed that nothing against the rules happened.
 There was a party with wine and cheese and a Secret Santa, happening in his own house, and he believes the people who told him nothing untoward happened.

-He was also asked if there was a party in his own flat on 13 November, which his own former chief advisor, Dominic Cummings, has claimed there was.
-He said, “no, and all rules will have been followed.”
+5. He was also asked if there was a party in his own flat on 13 November, which his own former chief adviser, Dominic Cummings, has claimed there was.
+He said, “no, and all rules will have been followed”.
 A “no”, generally speaking, doesn’t require sub clauses or further explanation.
 Not if it’s really a no. He has also said he’ll hand over any documents to the police containing what might have happened on 18 December, and the cabinet secretary Simon Case will be asked to investigate.
 But he won’t be asked to investigate what happened on 13 November.
 The only parties that will form part of the inquiry will be the ones no one is accusing the prime minister of having personally attended.
 And that, apparently, is fine.
-Also, the prime minister’s spokesperson is also currently refusing to deny whether Simon Case was himself at the party it is now his job to investigate.
+Also, the prime minister’s spokesperson is also currently refusing to deny whether Case was himself at the party it is now his job to investigate.
 So we, the people, cannot be told whether the investigator will be investigating himself.
 There are various reasons why this would be quite a poor state of affairs.

 So yes, all that considered, it does seem somewhat hard to believe that the prime minister really is as angry as you are.
 It does seem truly impossible to believe that a better person for the job is not available.